 - Distal biceps avulsion

-- Total elbow replacements
+- Total elbow replacements.

-- Drainage of infection from the elbow joint
+- Drainage of infection from the elbow joint.

-- Excision of tumors
+- Excision of tumors of the proximal radius.

 - The brachioradialis muscle.